CesarR70/Cline-BodyTimeout-Mac-Linux-Fix/README.md

 So that approach was abandoned (its launcher .bat and preload machinery were removed from this folder).

+ooh I broke it by renaming the folder because The injector bakes an __absolute path__ into Cline's `extension.js` it is fixed now but there is 1 caveate the zero-timeout Agent is installed as undici's __global__ dispatcher in Cline's process, so requests to *remote* providers also lose the 300 s safety cap.
+In practice that just means a genuinely dead connection hangs instead of failing after 5 minutes — usually a non-issue but I thought you should know.

 ## How the fix works now

 `patch-cline.cjs` injects two lines at the very top of Cline's extension